varunsk00/Logo-IDE/doc/DESIGN_PLAN.md

 In preparation for having multiple turtles living together in our SLogo environmnent, we decided to create a TurtleHabitat class to house multiple TurtleView objects.
 This allows the controller to interact with the habitat alone, sending commands such as set color and image to the habitat, and having the habitat decide the outcomes.
 We chose to do this over designing to hold a single turtle to make our design more dynamic and expandable, as support for multiple turtles is a very reasonable request.

 #### Compiler Setup
-The compiler setup took us a long time to hash out.
+The slogo.compiler setup took us a long time to hash out.
 The current setup is that the **CommandPrompt** feeds raw strings into the **Compiler**.
 The **Compiler** turns the strings into Command objects via the various **Handle** classes.
 These objects are then passed to the **LogicAnalyzer**, which runs the commands and executes the logic.
-We decided to do this over having the compiler exectute the logic to spread out the work among different classes and to support more complex program structures such as while loops, which require repeatedly checking a variable value at runtime.
+We decided to do this over having the slogo.compiler exectute the logic to spread out the work among different classes and to support more complex program structures such as while loops, which require repeatedly checking a variable value at runtime.

 ## Use Cases